daily-ops/splunk-in-3-minutes/README.md

 ## What does this repo do?

-- Create Splunk container
+- Create Splunk Enterprise trial container (This should allow us to play with Alert)
-- Create 5 Splunk forwarder containers
+- Create 5 Splunk forwarder containers with log generator script (Credit the generator script to Josh Samuelson from the [Learning Splunk course](https://www.linkedin.com/learning/learning-splunk-22169111)).

 ## Pre-requisites